coil-kt/coil/docs/upgrading_to_coil3.md

 - Cache headers are no longer respected by default.
 See [here](network.md) for more info.
 - A file's last write timestamp is no longer added to its cache key by default.
 This is to avoid reading the disk on the main thread (even for a very short amount of time).
 This can be renabled with `ImageRequest.Builder.addLastModifiedToFileCacheKey` or `ImageLoader.Builder.addLastModifiedToFileCacheKey`.
+- Output image dimensions are now forced to be less than 4096x4096 to guard against accidental OOMs.
+This can be configured with `ImageLoader/ImageRequest.Builder.maxBitmapSize`.

 ## Network Images